Research Profile

 - climate history

-- cultural heritage and landscape archaeology
+- landscape archaeology and historical archaeology

 - social and economic history in Europe

-- comparative Irish, Scottish and Scandinavian history
+- Irish, Scottish and Scandinavian history

 - rural studies, peasant studies

-- history of agriculture and animal farming
+- history of agriculture, pastoralism and animal farming

 Is staraí agus seandálaí mé.
 Bí i dteagmháil liom má tá suim agaibh sna topaicí thuasluaite.